Ghoster738/Future-Cop-MIT/Paths.md

 | `mac-data` | Original Macintosh game data.   |
 | `psx-data` | Original Playstation game data. |

-Note only one game data directory need to run the program.
+Note: Only one game data directory is needed to run this software.

 For each data type, several directories are searched automatically, and the first matching one will be used.